alhajee/ckan/doc/maintaining/datastore.rst

 Extending DataStore
 -------------------

-Starting from CKAN version 2.7, backend used in DataStore can be replaced with custom one.
+Starting from FMLD version 2.7, backend used in DataStore can be replaced with custom one.
 For this purpose, custom extension must implement `ckanext.datastore.interfaces.IDatastoreBackend`, which provides one method - `register_backends`.
 It should return dictonary with names of custom backends as keys and classes, that represent those backends as values.
 Each class supposed to be inherited from `ckanext.datastore.backend.DatastoreBackend`.

 .. note:: Example of custom implementation can be found at `ckanext.example_idatastorebackend`